 Yasser Al Swailem continues: “The biggest challenge is availability; bringing systems down for too long in order to patch them could inconvenience our customers.
 In addition, the complexity and diversity of systems across the company requires our team to perform manual ad hoc vulnerability assessments, which are costly in terms of time and effort.
 We decided that we needed a more automated, comprehensive and accessible approach to vulnerability management, to further improve our IT infrastructure.”

-After thorough analysis of potential vendors and due-diligence exercises, STC chose Qualys Vulnerability Management (VM) on the Qualys Cloud Platform to improve the visibility of threats to its network.
+After thorough analysis of potential vendors and due-diligence exercises, STC chose Qualys Vulnerability Management (VM) on the Enterprise TruRisk Platform to improve the visibility of threats to its network.

 Yasser Al Swailem comments: “We chose Qualys VM because it gave us the flexibility and ease-of-use we were looking for, backed by the solid Qualys database of known risks and vulnerabilities.
 We also adopted Qualys Policy Compliance (PC), to help us check system configurations against our internal best-practice models.”